 Water Damage Do’s and Don’ts

-If you have had your home flooded from a broken pipe or other clean water flood source then below are some steps to follow to try and minimize damage to you personal property.
-Remember to use sound judgement in these steps, if you could receive an injury or if potential harm may come to you or someone assisting you then skip that step for overall safety.
+If you have had your home flooded from a broken pipe or other clean water flood source then below are some steps to follow to try and minimize damage to your personal property.
+Remember to use sound judgement in these steps; if you could receive an injury or if potential harm may come to you or someone assisting you, then skip that step for overall safety.